ADVISORI Logo

 Which metrics and KPIs should be monitored for PAM solutions?

-The effectiveness of a PAM implementation should be continuously monitored using relevant metrics and KPIs to identify optimization potential and assess security status.
+The effectiveness of a PAM implementation should be continuously monitored using relevant metrics and KPIs in order to identify optimization potential and assess the security posture.

 📊 Security Metrics

-• Number of privileged accounts and their usage frequency
+• Number of privileged accounts and their frequency of use

-• Percentage of systems with PAM coverage (PAM Coverage Rate)
+• Percentage of systems covered by PAM (PAM coverage rate)

 • Number of exceptions to PAM policies and their justifications